marwaharnav/marwaharnav.github.io/_pages/about.md

 ---

 #### About Me
 Hi, I am arnav Marwaha, a final year mechanical engineering student from the Manipal Institute of Technology.
-At manipal, I have been involved with the [Parikshit Student Satellite](parikshitspace.in) in the capacity of system engineer and the subsystem head of the Structures, Thermals and Mechanisms Subsystem when I was not interning at GE Aerospace or DRDO.
+At Manipal, I have been involved with the [Parikshit Student Satellite](parikshitspace.in) in the capacity of system engineer and the subsystem head of the Structures, Thermals, and Mechanisms Subsystem when I was not interning at GE Aerospace or DRDO.

-Currently, I am working on my bachelors project at [BEUMER Group](https://www.beumergroup.com/about-us/beumer-india-private-limited/).
+Currently, I am working on my bachelor's project at [BEUMER Group](https://www.beumergroup.com/about-us/beumer-india-private-limited/).

 I will soon be starting my masters in aerospace engineering at UIUC, where I hope to continue working on aerospace structures and mechanisms, and to dive deeper into spacecraft mission planning and control.